 For the last 13 years we have played a key role delivering the ESF CFO3 project as a sub-contractor of Achieve Northwest Connect working in prisons and the community.

-Our support has helped 1,000s of prisoners across Greater Manchester, Cheshire, Cumbria and Lancashire to reflect, recover, rehabilitate and rebuild their lives.
+Our support has helped almost 2,000 prisoners across Greater Manchester, Cheshire, Cumbria and Lancashire to reflect, recover, rehabilitate and rebuild their lives.

 We targeted prisoners prior to release or recently released from prison, who were furthest from the labour market to enhance motivation, build aspirations and overcome multiple barriers to work and life.

-We continue to support and rehabilitate prisoners in the community working in partnership with The Big Life Group.
+We continue to support and rehabilitate prisoners in the community working in partnership with GMCA VRU, Greater Manchester Women’s Support Alliance, The Big Life Group and a range of statutory and voluntary sector partners.

 Case Study: Aaron